Kakiharu/screenprofiler/README.md

 <body>
   <h1>Screen Profiler</h1>
   <p>A simple set of scripts to save, load, list, and remove screen profiles using <code>kscreen-console</code>.</p>
+  <p>To get started, use the KDE display configuration to set up your screens exactly as you like them.
+Once everything looks perfect, run the script to save your configuration.
+Now, you can easily switch between any of your saved configurations whenever you need to.</p>

   <h2>Installation</h2>
   <ol>